ModusCreateOrg/ardugo/README.md

 # ArduGo

-ArduGo is an implementation of a goban for the Arduboy game console.
+ArduGo is an implementation of a board for playing the game of Go.
+It is designed to run on the Arduboy game console.

+The board has nine columns and rows, which is the right size for learning to play Go, and for fitting into the Arduino's limited resources.

 You make the first play by moving the cursor with the arrow keys and pressing the "A"  button to place a black stone on the board.